 Taste-based discrimination is consistent with the data from the direct regression approach on non-lethal uses of force if, among those who discriminate, the preference for discrimination is greater than the expected costs of wrongly using force.
-In other words, the expected price of force, blacks and Hispanics are less likely to be arrested conditional upon force being used.
-As the intensity of force increases, if anything, minorities are more likely to be arrested conditional upon force being used.

-discrimination is not large enough - either through low penalties or low probabilities of detection - to alter behavior of those who have biased preferences.
-This model is also consistent with the lack of racial differences in officer-involved shooting if there is a discrete increase in the costs of being deemed a discriminator, relative to the costs incurred with non-lethal uses of force.36
+In other words, the expected price of discrimination is not large enough - either through low penalties or low probabilities of detection - to alter behavior of those who have biased preferences.
+This model is also consistent with the lack of racial differences in officer-involved shooting if there is a discrete increase in the costs of being deemed a discriminator, relative to the costs incurred with non-lethal uses of force.39